 This ancient structure is located near some of the town’s most popular destinations and tour places of interest, including the Old St. Nicholas Church.

 Römer is an essential and distinctive tourist attraction and a great place to visit.
 The Frankfurt Town Hall comprises various residences and six different courtyards from different periods.
 It is a great museum that is built as a three-level complex.

 It previously served as a venue for trying to trade and book stores.
 It is now used for weddings and official gatherings.
 The spaces inside Römer were mainly closed to the public, but snapping photos and appreciating the neo-Gothic frontage and the beautiful cobbled alleys are among the best things to enjoy.

-The old Town Hall is also surrounded by and near some interesting spots worth stopping by while visiting the place or Römer.
+The old Town Hall is surrounded by and near some interesting spots worth visiting or Römer.
 Roam the attraction through a scenic walk or rent a car at Kayak.

 See Related: Things to Do in Wiesbaden

 Address: Haus Zur Schanze 1, 65388 Schlangenbad, Germany